 Young people today do not have the same opportunities to shoot or hunt as did the youth of a generation ago.
 The days of walking down the road to the nearby farm or woodlot to hunt after school are all but gone except in the most rural communities.
 Many youth growing up in urban or suburban communities do not have access to suitable hunting lands and many grow up in families that lack the outdoor skills and knowledge that they seek.
 Not only are opportunities for youth to learn and access open areas limited, but there are many competing options for ways to spend their limited leisure time including the internet, video games, organized sports and school activities.

-For these reasons, the Division of Fisheries & Wildlife has joined in partnership with sportsmen’s clubs across the state and with such conservation organizations as the National Wild Turkey Federation to offer special hunting opportunities for young hunters.
+For these reasons, the Division of Fisheries & Wildlife has joined in partnership with sportsmen’s clubs across the state and with conservation organizations to offer special hunting opportunities for young hunters.

-Sportsmen’s clubs, working through their membership and, in the case of the Youth Turkey Hunt, working with members of the MA chapter of NWTF, conduct multiple day program workshops leading up to an actual hunt in which each participant hunts under the watchful eye of a mentor.
-The participating clubs conduct the programs and the DFW provides the necessary training materials as well as a hunting safety kit for each participant.
-These programs are open to any club or organization wishing to participate.
-There are no fees for participation.
+Sportsmen’s clubs conduct multiple day program workshops leading up to an actual hunt in which each participant hunts under the watchful eye of a mentor.
+The DFW provides the necessary training materials as well as a hunting safety kit for each participant.
+These free programs are open to any club or organization wishing to participate.

 - Instruction on firearms safety in the field.